Search

 These ADR fees are directly charged to the client accounts depending on the frequency determined by the depository agent banks.
 You will be able to view the ADR fees charge in the monthly statements.

-SGX trading and clearing fees: The Singapore Exchange (SGX) charges trading access and clearing fees for trades executed on the SGX.
+SGX charges trading access and clearing fees for trades executed on the SGX.
 SGX trading access fees are 0.0075% of the traded value and SGX clearing fees are 0.0325% of the traded value.
 These fees only apply to trades on SG-listed securities.

 View more